Ambyjkl/rbtempo/README.md

 Usage
 -----
-In the toolbar there is a slider next to which +0% is written.
+In the toolbar there is a fast-forward button (&#9193;), which on clicking opens a slider next to which +0% is written.
 Drag the slider to adjust the speed.
 There is a button next to the slider which resets the speed to normal (+0%).
+You can choose whether to speed up the pitch or the tempo using the checkboxes.

 License
 -------